-Save yourself thousands over the span of your career by learning an expensive skills like Google Ads, website building and social media ads.
-Learn Google Ads easily with my step-by-step webinar.
-Use the code GRADUATION30 at checkout for 30% off.
+Save yourself thousands over the span of your career by learning expensive skills like Google Ads, website building and social media ads.

 This is an un-skippable step because it allows you to minimise your mistakes.
-Trust me, you’ll need to keep expensive mistakes few and far between.
+Trust us; you’ll need to keep expensive mistakes few and far between.

 Not your “I did a hypothetical business plan in the third year” research.
 Proper research.

 Wherever you are looking to work, get to know everything about that community as they will be the people who keep you in a job.
 Join existing and online groups for local running clubs, gyms, or dog walkers, etc. Find out the best cafes and restaurants.
 The more involved you are in the community, the quicker your reputation as an osteopath will spread around the area.

 Sit outside potential clinics and count how many people walk past in an hour.
 Is the local area filled with single people, families, older?

 Think about the types of patients you would see in that community and ask yourself;

 Okay, so you’ve briefly become a detective and you’ve thoroughly researched all aspects of the career path you’re aiming to take.
 Great!

 Find yourself a mentor.
 It may be your associate clinic owner, a tutor, or a clinic owner you admire, or anyone who inspires you as an osteopath.
 Build a relationship with them and pick their brains about everything.

 The more support you have, the more confident you will be in how you treat, and how you conduct your business.
 All of these will make you a better osteopath.